dib-lab/2020-paper-sourmash-gather/manuscript.md

 by $H/s$ (typically quite large, $\approx 2e16$).
-The limited sensitivity of sketches may affect the sensitivity of gene- and viral genome-sized queries, but at $s=1000$ we see comparable accuracy and sketch size to MinHash for bacterial genome comparisons (Figure XXX, currently 1).
+The limited sensitivity of sketches may affect the sensitivity of gene- and viral genome-sized queries, but at $s=1000$ we see comparable accuracy and sketch size to MinHash for bacterial genome comparisons (Figure
+@fig:containment).

 ## Minimum set covers can be used for accurate compositional analysis of metagenomes.

-Many metagenome content analysis approaches use reference genomes to interpret metagenome content, but most such approaches rely on a curated list of non-redundant genomes from a much larger database (e.g. Humann3/biobakery, cite).
-Here, we seek the *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the reference database.
-We show that this can be resolved efficiently for real-world data sets using a greedy algorithm; using _Scaled MinHash_, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
+Many metagenome content analysis approaches use reference genomes to interpret the metagenome content, but most such approaches rely on a curated list of non-redundant genomes from a much larger database (e.g. bioBakery 3 selects approximately 100,000 genomes [@doi:10.7554/eLife.65088]).
+Here, we search an arbitrarily large database to retrieve a *minimum* set of reference genomes necessary to account for all k-mers shared between the metagenome and the database.
+We show that this can be resolved efficiently for real-world data sets; using _Scaled MinHash_ with a greedy min-set-cov algorithm, we provide an approach that readily scales to 700,000 genomes on current hardware (performance in appendix).
 Moreover, this procedure reduces the number of genomes under consideration to $\approx 100$ for several mock and real metagenomes.

-The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table XXX, we show that for one particular mock community, we can select a minimum metagenome cover of 19 genomes for a metagenome that contains matches to over 400,000 genomes total.
+The development of a small list of relevant genomes is particularly useful for large reference databases containing many redundant genomes; for example, in Table @tbl:genbank-cover, we show that for one particular mock community, we can select a minimum metagenome cover of 19 genomes for a metagenome that contains matches to over 400,000 GenBank genomes total.

 This minimum metagenome cover can then be used as inputs for further analysis, including both taxonomic content analysis and mapping